joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/01/08/world/asia/greenland-trump-denmark.html

 **As Elon Musk Embraces Far Right, Some of Its Top Figures Reject Him**\
-`Mr. Musk has fallen out with prominent right-wing Americans who say they are worried that their agenda may be sidelined in favor of his own.`\
+`Mr. Musk has fallen out with prominent right-wing Americans who say they are worried that their agenda may be sidelined in favor of his own — and that he is willing to silence them on X.`\
 https://nytimes.com/2025/01/08/technology/elon-musk-far-right.html

 **Penguins Today: Tristan Jarry nears an unwelcome team record**\